 Successful commercialization of NUPLAZID is subject to many risks.
-We have never, as an organization, launched or commercialized a product, and there is no guarantee that we will be able to do so successfully with NUPLAZID for this indication.
-There are numerous examples of unsuccessful product launches and failures to meet high expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
-While we have established our commercial team and have hired our U.S. sales force, we will need to train and further develop the team in order to be prepared to successfully coordinate the launch and commercialization of NUPLAZID.
-Even if we are successful in building out our commercial team, there are many factors that could cause the launch and commercialization of NUPLAZID to be unsuccessful, including a number of factors that our outside our control.
-Because no drug has previously been approved by the FDA for the treatment of hallucinations and delusions associated with PDP, it is especially difficult to estimate NUPLAZID's market potential.
-The commercial success of NUPLAZID depends on the extent to which patients and physicians accept and adopt NUPLAZID as a treatment for hallucinations and delusions associated with PDP, and we do not know whether our or others' estimates in this regard will be accurate.
-For example, if the patient population suffering from hallucinations and delusions associated with PDP is smaller than we estimate or if physicians are unwilling to prescribe or patients are unwilling to take NUPLAZID due to its "boxed" warning or other reasons, the commercial potential of NUPLAZID will be limited.
-We do not know how physicians, patients and payors will respond to the pricing of NUPLAZID.
+Prior to NUPLAZID, we had never, as an organization, launched or commercialized any product, and there is no guarantee that we will be able to successfully commercialize NUPLAZID for its approved indication.
+There are numerous examples of failures to meet high expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
+While we have established our commercial team and have hired our U.S. sales force, we will need to maintain and further develop the team in order to successfully coordinate the commercialization of NUPLAZID.
+Even if we are successful in maintaining and continuing to develop our commercial team, there are many factors that could cause the commercialization of NUPLAZID to be unsuccessful, including a number of factors that are outside our control.
+Because no drug has previously been approved by the FDA for the treatment of hallucinations and delusions associated with PD Psychosis, it is especially difficult to estimate NUPLAZID's market potential.
+The commercial success of NUPLAZID depends on the extent to which patients and physicians recognize and diagnose PD Psychosis and accept and adopt NUPLAZID as a treatment for hallucinations and delusions associated with PD Psychosis, and we do not know whether our or others' estimates in this regard will be accurate.
+For example, if the patient population suffering from hallucinations and delusions associated with PD Psychosis is smaller than we estimate or if physicians are unwilling to prescribe or patients are unwilling to take NUPLAZID due to its "boxed" warning or other reasons, the commercial potential of NUPLAZID will be limited.
+We have limited information about how physicians, patients and payors have responded and will respond to the pricing of NUPLAZID, including because as part of our initial launch strategy we provided free product as samples and through a 30-day free supply period of NUPLAZID, and do not know whether patients that initially use NUPLAZID will continue to do so after the sample or free supply period ends.
+Additionally, we have changed, and may continue to change, the price of NUPLAZID from time to time and, since April 2017, we have been providing free product for a 14-day period rather than a 30-day period, and we have limited information about how physicians, patients and payors have responded or will respond to these changes.
 Physicians may not prescribe NUPLAZID and patients may be unwilling to use NUPLAZID if coverage is not provided or reimbursement is inadequate to cover a significant portion of the cost.
-Additionally, any negative development for NUPLAZID in our post-marketing commitments, in clinical development in additional indications other than in PDP, or in regulatory processes in other jurisdictions, may adversely impact the commercial results and potential of NUPLAZID.
+Additionally, any negative development for NUPLAZID in our post-marketing commitments, in clinical development in additional indications, or in regulatory processes in other jurisdictions, may adversely impact the commercial results and potential of NUPLAZID.
 Thus, significant uncertainty remains regarding the commercial potential of NUPLAZID.

-If the launch or commercialization of NUPLAZID is unsuccessful or perceived as disappointing, our stock price could decline significantly and the long-term success of the product and our company could be harmed.
+If the commercialization of NUPLAZID is unsuccessful or perceived as disappointing, our stock price could decline significantly and the long-term success of the product and our company could be harmed.

-If we do not obtain regulatory approval of NUPLAZID for other indications in the United States, or for any indications in foreign jurisdictions, we will not be able to market NUPLAZID for other indications or in other jurisdictions, which will limit our commercial revenues.
+If we do not obtain regulatory approval of NUPLAZID for other indications in the United States, or for any indication in foreign jurisdictions, we will not be able to market NUPLAZID for other indications or in other jurisdictions, which will limit our commercial revenues.